 Some time ago, at the request of the TBA, the Southern Branch (i.e. the Southern Beekeepers Association) established a Hive Site Allocation Committee (HSAC).

-The next meeting of the HSAC is on Monday 2nd October, at 7.00pm, at the Glenorchy Library.
+The next meeting of the HSAC is (Date and place TBA).
 All Association members welcome!

 The role of the HSAC is: ‘To provide recommendations to the managers of public lands in Southern Tasmania, through the TBA if necessary, regarding the allocation of apiary sites’.

 The document which guides the HSAC in making these recommendations is the ‘Tasmanian Apiary Management Guidelines for Public Land’.
 The current version of this document is below.

 Note: In the ‘Member Area’ of this website, there is an article which gives advice to members on accessing leatherwood in Tasmania.